SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Related works

-Modern medical image segmentation mostly relies on CNNs~\cite{milletari_v-net_2016, kamnitsas_efficient_2017}, best represented by the UNet architecture~\cite{ronneberger_u-net_2015}.
-While these networks obtain fast and accurate segmentations on their training domains, they typically do not generalise well to unseen contrasts~\cite{karani_lifelong_2018} and resolutions~\cite{ghafoorian_transfer_2017}.
-For this reason, such learning methods need to be retrained for any new combination of contrast and resolution, often requiring new labelled data.
-Thus, supervised CNNs are not widespread in the main neuroimaging packages like FreeSurfer~\cite{fischl_freesurfer_2012} and SPM~\cite{ashburner_unified_2005}.
+\textbf{Supervised CNNs} prevail in recent medical image segmentation~\citep{milletari_v-net_2016, kamnitsas_efficient_2017}, and are best represented by the UNet architecture~\citep{ronneberger_u-net_2015}.
+While these networks obtain fast and accurate results on their training domain, they do not generalise well to unseen contrasts~\citep{karani_lifelong_2018} and resolutions~\citep{ghafoorian_transfer_2017}, an issue known as the ``domain-gap'' problem~\citep{pan_survey_2010}.
+Therefore, such networks need to be retrained for any new combination of contrast and resolution, often requiring new costly labelled data.
+This problem can partly be ameliorated by training on multi-modality scans with modality dropout~\citep{havaei_hemis_2016}, which results in a network able to individually segment each training modality, but that still cannot be applied to unseen domains.